calebgeniesse/calebgeniesse.github.io/index.md

 ### Current projects

 - [dyneusr](https://braindynamicslab.github.io/dyneusr/).
-A Python visualization library for generating dynamical spatiotemporal representations of functional brain activity using topological data analysis.
-The package combines visual web components with a high-level Python interface for interacting with, manipulating, and visualizaing topological graph representations of high-dimensional neuroimaging data.
+A Python visualization library for topological representations of neuroimaging data.
+The package combines visual web components with a high-level Python interface for interacting with, manipulating, and visualizaing topological graph representations of functional brain activity.

 [more projects >>](/code.md)